Physical unknowables: Deterministic chaos

 \subsection{Rate of convergence}

-The connections between symbolic dynamical systems and universal computation result in provable unknowables~\cite{dc-d93,Stewart-91}.
+The connections between symbolic dynamical systems and universal computation result in provable unknowables \citep{dc-d93,Stewart-91}.
 These symbolic dynamic unknowables are different in type from the dynamical instabilities, and should be interpreted recursion theoretically, as outlined in Section~\ref{2010-unknowable-s2}.

-Let us come back to the original $n$--body problem.
-About one hundred years after its formulation as quoted above, the $n$--body problem has been solved~\cite{1969VeLen...7..121B,Babadzanjanz-1979,Wang91,Diacu96,Wang01,Babadzanjanz-1993,Babadzanjanz-2006}.
-The $3$--body problem was already solved in 1912~\cite{Sundman12}.
+Let us come back to the original $n$-body problem.
+About one hundred years after its formulation, as quoted earlier, the $n$-body problem has been solved \citep{1969VeLen...7..121B,Babadzanjanz-1979,Wang91,Diacu96,Wang01,Babadzanjanz-1993,Babadzanjanz-2006}.
+The three-body problem was already solved by \citet{Sundman12}.
 The solutions are given in terms of convergent power series.

-Yet, in order to be practically applicable, the rate of convergence of the series must be computable and even ``reasonably good.''
-We might already expect from symbolic dynamics that these series solutions in general could converge ``very slowly.''
-Even the prediction of behaviors in insignificantly short times may require the summation of a huge number of terms, making these series unusable for all practical purposes \cite{Diacu96,rousseau-2004}.
+Yet, to be practically applicable, the rate of convergence of the series must be computable and even reasonably good.
+One might already expect from symbolic dynamics, in particular, from chaotic motion, that these series solutions could converge very slowly.
+Even the short-term prediction of future behaviors may require the summation of a huge number of terms, making these series unusable for all practical purposes \citep{Diacu96,rousseau-2004}.

 Alas, the complications regarding convergence may be more serious.
-Consider a universal computer based on the $n$--body problem.
-This can, for instance, be achieved by ballistic computation, such as the ``Billiard Ball'' model of computation \cite{fred-tof-82,margolus-02} which effectively ``embeds'' a universal computer into a system of $n$--bodies~\cite{svozil-2007-cestial}.
-It follows by reduction that certain predictions, say, related to encoding of the general halting problem, are impossible.
+Consider a universal computer based on the $n$-body problem.
+This can, for instance, be achieved by ballistic computation, such as the ``Billiard Ball'' model of computation \citep{fred-tof-82,margolus-02} that effectively embeds a universal computer into an $n$-body system \citep{svozil-2007-cestial}.
+It follows by reduction that certain predictions, say, for instance, the general halting problem, are impossible.